-Investment performance is reported by the Group as investment return in our financial statements.
-The Group earns an investment return from holdings in financial instruments and property investments, held to back insurance and investment contracts on behalf of policyholders and as group capital.
-Investment return arising on assets held for sale as part of the sale of Mature Savings, is included in the total profit on discontinued operations.
-2016 revenue has been restated to correspond with the 2017 treatment.
+Investment performance is reported by the group as investment return in our financial statements.
+The group earns an investment return from holdings in financial instruments and property investments, held to back insurance and investment contracts on behalf of policyholders and as group capital.
+Investment return arising on assets held for sale as part of the disposal of Mature Savings is included in the total profit on discontinued operations.

-The total investment return as reported in the Group financial statements in 2017 was £33,457m (2016: £63,742m, after adjustment for discontinued operations).
+The total investment return as reported in the group financial statements in 2018 was $\pounds(11,847)m$ (2017: $\pounds33,457m$ ), excluding discontinued operations.